grafana/agent/docs/sources/flow/reference/components/pyroscope.java.md

 The special label `__process_pid__` _must always_ be present in each target of `targets` and corresponds to the `PID` of the process to profile.

-Upon component startup, `pyroscope.java` will create a temporary directory under `tmp_dir` and extract the async-profiler binaries for both glibc and musl into the directory with the following layout.
+After component startup, `pyroscope.java` creates a temporary directory under `tmp_dir` and extracts the async-profiler binaries for both glibc and musl into the directory with the following layout.

 ```